 Luckily, this can all be improved.
 And it’s not that hard.
 Stay tuned.

-WordPress Speed optimization is important
+A Fast WordPress Website is important

 Nobody likes a slow WordPress website.
 But why is optimizing your website for speed so important?
 Basically, there are two factors which, in my opinion, are essential: